 Select the date and time when the session ends (in the workspace's timezone).

-Enter a description of the session.
+Enter a description for the session.

 Click on this button to select: